espocrm/documentation/docs/administration/emails.md

 **Important**: By default, regular users don’t have **access** to personal email accounts.
 Administrator needs to allow access to *Personal Email Accounts* scope in Roles.

 **Important**: This is required to have the email functionality working properly.
 User records need to have their email address (or multiple addresses) set in the *Email* field.
 Only administrator can change the *Email* field for users.
+It's supposed that the user's email address is the same as the email address of the user's personal email account.

 ## Email Filters